Join Us for Our Annual Spring Event

 Are you passionate about serving women who are unhoused?
 Do you love implementing systems and processes?
 If so, let’s talk!
 We are currently hiring for a Director of Operations.
 Learn more

-If you’re a resident of Arizona, you are eligible to direct your tax dollars to benefit Sister Jose Women’s Center.
+This means if you’re a resident of Arizona, you can direct your tax dollars to benefit Sister José Women’s Center.
 Donate and receive a dollar-for-dollar tax credit on your Arizona state tax return, up to $400 individually or $800 if you file jointly.
-Please Note: The Federal filing extension to July 15th only applies to Federal Tax filing.
-The deadline remains April 15th to file for the AZ Tax Credit Program.
-Learn More – Donate Today
+QCO Code: 20826

 For those who would like to help, we will gratefully accept donations toward the added costs of extra staffing, food, health and hygiene supplies.
 We are grateful to walk side-by-side with our strong community partners and generous donors.
 Working together, we can weather this storm.
 We wish you good health!

 For many Tucson women experiencing homelessness Sister José Women’s Center is their only safe haven and the first step to recovery from homelessness.
 We are a Tucson-based 501(c)(3) nonprofit organization founded in 2009.
 We care for women experiencing homelessness in a welcoming and safe environment.
 Our low-barrier day center provides unaccompanied women with a stable and safe environment to recuperate from the daily struggle of homelessness and extreme poverty.
 The Winter Night Program provides overnight stays for women who would otherwise be sleeping outside; we provided 1562 overnights last winter.
 All of this was accomplished through the dedication and hard work of volunteers and university interns – they are the heartbeat of our organization.
 We are more than a center; we are a community built upon the values of compassion, dignity and respect in a non-institutionalized setting.
 For many of our guests we are home.